wisecameron/ExpressStorageSystem/README.md

     }

 **Key Takeaways**
-* Express is designed to minimize arbitrary limitations.
-The system is very open-ended and puts full control into the hands of the developer.
-However, this low-level access also creates room for error.
+* Express is designed to minimize arbitrary limitations on developer freedom.
+The system is very open-ended and does not impose many restrictions to ensure that it is used properly.
+Obviously, this low-level access also creates room for error.
 Be especially careful when modifying the bit structure of a deployed storage system, as this action is irreversible.

 * The greatest limitation of this system is that it only supports uint storage.
 However, one can also store addresses by simply converting as such: uint256(uint160(address)).

 * When adding new entries to the system, be sure to first include a push() call.
 This ensures that all entries are indexed.

+* This contract system has not been audited, I would get it audited before trying to use this in production.
+If you do get it audited or audit it yourself, please let me know.